patlov/nlp/README.md

 ## Tasks

-### Preprocessing of data
+### Preprocessing

-`preprocessing/preprocessing.py`

-- functions for
-  - POS tagging
-  - tokenization
-  - lemmatization
-  - stopwords removal
+- NLP Preprocessing: stopwords removal, lematize, ...
+- data Preprocessing: bring the data in a format we want

-### Vectorization of data
+### Vectorization of data (create word embeddings)
 vectorization is the process to converting text into numerical representation, which then can be used for ML

 - Types: